AndersonNguyen1/home_automation_app/README.md

 # Home Automation Application

-Description: Home automation app that will use APIs to gather data and will use databases to create tasks.
+Description: Home automation app that will use APIs to gather data and will use databases to create lists.

 ## Current Features